ccinkosky/cinko-dev-stash/README.md

 - @param {string} **key** - The unique key for this entry in the cache.
 - @param {*} **value** - Function, object, string, array, etc. This is the value to be stored in the cache.
 - @param {integer} **seconds** - The time in seconds until the cache entry expires.
+- @param {*} **refreshProps** - Any kind of prop you want passed into your refresh function.
 - @param {function} **refresh** - This function will be called when the cached item expires.
 The return value will replace the current value for this cached item.

 Note: seconds and refresh are not required.
 Their default value is false.

-Note: Alternatively, you can also pass in a single object with the object parameters being key, value, seconds and refresh.
+Note: Alternatively, you can also pass in a single object with the object parameters being key, value, seconds, refreshProps and refresh.
 ```js
 /**
  * Store a string for 5 minutes (300 seconds)